 This course surveys the geographic and historic factors, which contributed to the present-day complexity of Central America, South America, and the Caribbean.
-Prerequisite(s): GEOG 101 or GEOG 103.
+Prerequisite(s): GEOG 101 or 201.
 Sophomore status or permission of the instructor.

-Notes: Offered in spring of even years.
+Notes: Offered in spring even years.